DeepsDali/Weather-Forecast-Project/README.md

 # Weather Info App

-Welcome to the Weather Info App repository!
+Welcome to the Weather Forecast Project repository, containing our app TD Weather!
 This app provides weather information based on your local postcode.
-It utilizes two APIs, a weather API and a postcode API, to fetch the required data and update the DOM accordingly.
-The app allows users to search for weather information, filter the results, and view the app on different devices.
+It utilizes two APIs, a open-meteo.com and a postcodes.io, to fetch the required data and update the DOM accordingly.
+The app allows users to search for weather information and view the app on different devices.

 ## Table of Contents